Our

 restrictions.
 With the new variant 'Omicron' on the rise we thought a

 lockdown might catch us out.
-Fortunately not as it turned out.
-Jim
+Fortunately not as it turned

 then made a special thanks to Dave Spence, who was unable to join us